Mekhlabhishek/Test1/book/chapter-2.md

   .end();
 ```

 That's it, you ran your first program successfully.
 It's time to get more serious.
-In the next chapter we will run test case with the `wdio` test runner, till that time you can play with the code above and try some permutations and combinations.
+Here we are just completed login flow for AceInvoice.
+We are not testing if it is correct or not.
+In coming chapters we will write and run test cases with the `wdio` test runner, till that time you can play with the code above and try some permutations and combinations.

 See you in next chapter.